 Thornbridge Hall Wedding Reception and a Most Joyous Ceremony at Fulwood Church in Sheffield

 I certainly wasn’t the only one who felt moved by Helen and Jon’s wedding at Christ Church, Fulwood in Sheffield.
 Helen and Jon are very much a part of the Fulwood Church community and the sheer joy felt by everyone present was very special.
+And who couldn’t love the wedding reception at Thornbridge Hall?

 Getting Ready for the Day